giuseppeborgese/effective_devops_with_aws__second_edition/README.md

 **Implement continuous delivery and integration in the AWS environment**

 ## What is this book about?
 AWS provides a huge range of managed services.
 While each is well documented, figuring out how to use them together to build a business infrastructure is less clear.
-In this book, you’ll see how the most successful tech start-ups launch and scale their services on AWS and how you can too.
+In this book, youâ€™ll see how the most successful tech start-ups launch and scale their services on AWS and how you can too.

 This book covers the following exciting features:
 * Implement automatic AWS instance provisioning using CloudFormation